ibmresilient/resilient-reference/MSU2022/Lab Guides/Part II: Advanced Development of Playbooks/README.md

   ![screenshot](./screenshots/20.png)

-* Upload the `25.03.22 - New Malware Warning.pdf` file which should be in the Home directory
+* Upload the `25.03.22 - New Malware Warning.pdf` file which should be in the Desktop/Assets directory

   ![screenshot](./screenshots/23.png)